 Sales Document Creation in SAP

-Sales Document creation happens after a quote is accepted in MX.
-To support this the Account of the quote must be available in SAP ERP and should have the Object ERP ID maintained in the MX.
-Anyhow, for prospect accounts, that are imported from Cloud for Customer or directly in MX, sales document creation is not supported.
+Sales Document creation happens after a quote is accepted in DSP.
+To support this the Account of the quote must be available in SAP ERP and should have the Object ERP ID maintained in the DSP.
+Anyhow, for prospect accounts, that are imported from Cloud for Customer or directly in DSP, sales document creation is not supported.

-Once this is done the account needs to be synced from SAP Cloud for Customer so that the ERP Id is available for the prospect or manually added directly in MX.
-As a process, In Mind suggests triggering the ERP customer creation via C4C as MX only uses the customer data that is coming from C4C.
-Once the ERP ID is available in Cloud for Customer, the sales rep can trigger sync the Account again to MX.
+Once this is done the account needs to be synced from SAP Cloud for Customer so that the ERP Id is available for the prospect or manually added directly in DSP.
+As a process, In Mind suggests triggering the ERP customer creation via C4C as DSP only uses the customer data that is coming from C4C.
+Once the ERP ID is available in Cloud for Customer, the sales rep can trigger sync the Account again to DSP.